Think Tanks and

 NOTE: Specialized research institutes are also found on the Peace, Conflict Resolution, and International Security, American Foreign Policy, Global Environment, European Union, and International Development pages of this site, among others.

-Directories of Major Research Institutes Worldwide-- World Press, United States Institute of Peace, Foreign Policy Research Institute, Harvard Kennedy School, Australian Institute of International Affairs
+Directories of Major Research Institutes Worldwide-- World Press, United States Institute of Peace, Foreign Policy Research Institute, Harvard Kennedy School, Australian Institute of International Affairs, on think tanks

 Policy Online-- "Easy access to much of the best